unjs/c12/README.md

 ### `pickExport`

-Named export(s) to use as the config root, or a callback that picks one.

-- `string` / `string[]`: tries each name in order and returns the first one that is exported.
+Named export(s) to use as the config root.
+Tries each name in order and returns the first one that is exported.
 Falls back to `mod.default || mod` if none match.
-- `(mod) => any`: full control — the returned value is used as-is, with no fallback.

 Ignored when a custom [`resolveModule`](#resolvemodule) is provided.
 Only applies to JS/TS module loading; non-module formats (YAML, TOML, JSON5, JSONC) are unaffected.

+For dynamic picking, use [`resolveModule`](#resolvemodule) instead.

 **Example:** Prefer a `config` named export, fall back to default: